 Black Beach / Onyx Beach

-Re-opened to the public in May 2015, this calm slice of shoreline gets its name from the taconite tailings [crushed rock] that makes up the beach.
-Owned by North Shore Mining.
+This calm slice of shoreline gets its name from the taconite tailings [crushed rock] that makes up the beach.
+Offering picnic tables, outhouses and an uncrowded beach.

-Directions, shortly after the only stoplight on Hwy 61, turn south on Mensing Drive for 0.1 mile, then right on West Lakeview Rd for 0.4 miles' 2 parking areas
+Directions -- shortly after the only stoplight on Hwy 61 [in Silver Bay], turn south on Mensing Drive for 0.1 mile, then right on West Lakeview Rd for 0.4 miles.

 Drive to the top [seasonally], ooh and aah over the panoramic vistas, then look down and see if there are any blueberries to pick.